Audible beaconing

 Additional information

 A minority of crosswalks require audible beaconing, in which the sound source provides directional orientation.
-Where audible beaconing is activated, the volume of the WALK indication and the subsequent locator tone during the called pedestrian phase is increased and may be operated in one of the following ways:
+Where audible beaconing is activated, the volume of the WALK indication and the subsequent locator tone, or just the locator tone during the called pedestrian phase is increased and may be operated in one of the following ways:

-- a louder locator tone comes from the speaker at the far end of the crosswalk during the pedestrian phase, or
+- The louder locator tone comes from both ends of the crosswalk, or

-- the louder audible WALK indication and louder locator tone are broadcast from an additional pedhead mounted speaker aimed at the center of the crosswalk, or
+- the louder locator tone is broadcast from an additional pedhead mounted speaker aimed at the center of the crosswalk

 Audible beaconing speakers must be oriented in line with the relevant crosswalk.